 What makes you think you can get an infrastructure bill?

-You didn't get health care, you don't have to.
+You didn't get health care.

 We came very close with health care.